 A widely used diabetes medication combined with an antihypertensive drug specifically inhibits tumor growth – this was discovered by researchers from the University of Basel’s Biozentrum two years ago.
 In a follow-up study, recently published in “Cell Reports”, the scientists report that this drug cocktail induces cancer cell death by switching off their energy supply.

 The widely used anti-diabetes drug metformin not only reduces blood sugar but also has an anti-cancer effect.
 However, the metformin dose commonly used in the treatment of diabetes is too low to inhibit cancer growth.
-The previous study of Prof. Hall’s group at the University of Basel’s Biozentrum revealed that the antihypertensive drug syrosingopine enhances metformin’s anti-cancer efficacy.
+The previous study of Prof. Michael N. Hall’s group at the University of Basel’s Biozentrum revealed that the antihypertensive drug syrosingopine enhances metformin’s anti-cancer efficacy.